Ehrlichiosis is a bacterial infection transmitted by the bite of a tick.

 Other possible symptoms:

-A rash appears in fewer than half of cases.
+A rash appears in fewer than one-third of cases.
 Sometimes, the disease may be mistaken for Rocky Mountain spotted fever.
 The symptoms are often general, but patients are sometimes sick enough to see a doctor.

 The doctor will do a physical exam and check your vital signs, including: